lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/doubleTimeSeriesExpression.svg" target="./diagrams/doubleTimeSeriesExpression.svg" alt="syntax diagram for double time series expression" layout="" -->

-The functions shown in the double time series expressions, such as `TS_EXP_ABS()` and `TS_EXP_LENGTH()`, are able to consume again double time series expressions, `number` or an identity time series expression.
+The functions shown in the double time series expressions, such as `TS_EXP_ABS()` and `TS_EXP_LENGTH()`, are able to consume again double time series expressions, `number`, or an identity time series expression.

 For more information on each function, see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).